 The survey control file is a text file which controls the survey.
 It is easily read and edited but offers considerable flexibility in creating a survey.
 This section sets out the required syntax and method of saving the file.

-The first major part of the control file is the survey information.
-This includes identifying data and how the survey behaves.
+The first major part of the control file is the project information.

 The core part of the control file is the section which creates the questions and the branching logic.